etalab-ia/knowledge-base/_sources/piaf/retriever/DPR_performance.md

 2. Another way would be to use an `ElasticSearchDocumentStore` in my evaluation script instead of a FAISS store.

-I chose solution two, as it would validate quickly whether came`mbertDPR` is working or not.
+I chose solution two, as it would validate quickly whether `camembertDPR` is working or not.

 ## Using `ElasticSearchDocumentStore` in our Evaluation script